-The reason for and aim of education is to provide all pupils with a set of key competencies at a level they are able to attain, and in this manner to prepare them for their further education and their role in society.
+The purpose and aim of education are to equip all pupils with a set of key competencies at a level they are able to attain, and in this manner to prepare them for their further education and their role in society.
 Acquiring key competencies is a long-lasting and complex process which starts during pre-school education, continues during basic and secondary education and takes its definite shape during subsequent life.
-While the level of key competencies that the pupils have attained when finishing their basic education should not be regarded as the final level, the key competencies acquired form an important basis for the pupil's life-long learning and his or her start in practical living and the labour market.
+While the level of key competencies that the pupils have attained when finishing their basic education should not be regarded as the final level, the key competencies acquired form an important basis for the pupil's life-long learning and his or her start in life and the work process.

-Key competencies are no isolated phenomena, they are mutually linked and intertwined, multifunctional, have a cross-subject nature and can only be acquired as a result of a comprehensive education process.
-Therefore, their forming, shaping and development must be the ultimate aim of the complete educational content and of all of the activities taking place at school.
+Key competencies are not isolated phenomena, they are mutually linked and intertwined, multifunctional, have an interdisciplinary nature and can only be acquired as a result of a comprehensive education process.
+Therefore, their forming, shaping and development must be the ultimate aim of the entire educational content and of all of the activities taking place at school.

-The content of the education framework for basic education understands the subject matter of teaching as a means to master activity-oriented expected outcomes which are gradually combined and create preconditions for an efficient and comprehensive use of acquired abilities and skills at the level of key competencies.
+The content of the FEP BE conceives the subject matter as a means to master activity-oriented expected outcomes which are gradually combined and create preconditions for an effective and comprehensive use of acquired abilities and skills at the level of key competencies.